design-first/system-runtime/README.md

 #### HTML example

-Just add a link tag in your HTML to excute your app:
+Just add a link tag in your HTML to execute your app:

 ```html
 <link rel="system" type="application/json" href="app.json">
 ```
 #### Node.js example

-Just require your JSON in Node.js to excute your app:
+Just require your JSON in Node.js to execute your app:

 ```js
 var runtime = require('system-runtime');